hewcode/hewcode/docs/README.md

 **Instead of writing custom controllers, query builders, and request handlers for each table, you write:**
 - Fluent, readable column definitions
 - Automatic relationship handling
-- Built-in authorization with ResourceController
+- Required authorization control with ->visible()
 - Zero-configuration pagination and search
 - State persistence in sessions or URLs